-At a minimum, documents are published on Council's website and print copies are available from Council's Customer Service Centre and Strathfield Council Library and Innovation Hub.
+Proposals, plans and policies are notified via Council's HaveYourSay site.
+Generally, access to print copies is from Council's Customer Service Centre and Strathfield Council Library and Innovation Hub.

 The conditions of the exhibition are set out in the exhibition notification such as timeframes and method of lodgement.
 Timeframes vary in length, depending on legislative requirement or Council discretion but most have a 28 day minimum.